Australian pension fund association raises bar for companies on climate change

 They should also set short, medium and long-term emissions reduction targets and stress test the resilience of their portfolios and strategy against climate change scenarios, it said.

-The ACSI and other investors have so far secured commitments for 'Say on Climate' resolutions from Woodside Petroleum Ltd (WPL.AX), Santos Ltd (STO.AX), Rio Tinto Ltd (RIO.AX), and Oil Search Ltd (OSH.AX) in 2022.
+The ACSI and other investors have so far secured commitments for ‘Say on Climate’ resolutions from Woodside Petroleum Ltd, Santos Ltd, Rio Tinto Ltd, and Oil Search Ltd in 2022.

 The ASCI will initially focus on ASX200 companies in climate-exposed sectors such as energy, utilities, transport and materials.